Zero2AI/snet-dev-container/README.md

 # sent-dev-container
-prebuild sent development container
+## Prebuild SNET Development Container

-InstallDevPod in your local machine
+### Install DevPod in your local machine

+Open DevPod

+Click on Workspace

 Click on Create